40net-cloud/fortinet-aws-solutions/FortiGate/GWLB/6.4/readme.md

-# AWS Transit Gateway flows secured by a pair of Fortigate devices served by AWS GWLB
+# Provide advanced L7 security to AWS TGW designs using FortiGate VM and AWS GWLB

 ## Introduction